ncsa/MayomicsVC/README.md

 <details>
  <summary>
- Fault tolerance and error handling : Workflow should be robust against hardware/software/data failure
+  <b> Fault tolerance and error handling </b> : Workflow should be robust against hardware/software/data failure
  </summary>

 The workflow should: